 Some health conditions and medications, including tobacco use, can lower implant success rate.
 Your dentist will assess your suitability for dental implants at your consultation and take X-rays or a CBCT scan to make sure you have adequate bone levels.
 In cases of decreased bone height or bone thickness they may recommend bone grafting.

-If you’re considering replacing missing teeth or a partial denture with dental implants, request a free virtual consultation by completing the Virtual Check below.
+If you’re considering replacing missing teeth or a partial denture with dental implants, request a free virtual consultation by completing the Virtual Smile Evaluation below.

 Payment Plan & Financing Options